sla80/SmartSvgViewer/README.md

 # Smart SVG Viewer
 “Smart SVG Viewer” is a free, fast and convenient SVG image viewer with Thumbnail Gallery and Transparency Grid.
-It is a must-have tool for UI/UX design, Web design, and graphic design.
+It is a must-have tool for UI/UX design, Web design, and Graphic design.

 Website: **[sla80.github.io/SmartSvgViewer](https://sla80.github.io/SmartSvgViewer/)**